capactio/capact/docs/proposal/20201209-action-rollback.md

 1. Engine renders the rollback workflow.

     - Engine fetches details for a given TypeInstance with ancestors and descendants.
-    - Based on the `actionRollbackRef` property for every TypeInstance in the subtree, Engine renders full workflow to delete the TypeInstance and all dependent unused TypeInstances.
+    - Based on the `rollbackActionRef` property for every TypeInstance in the subtree, Engine renders full workflow to delete the TypeInstance and all dependent unused TypeInstances.

    To learn the details, read the [New Rollback Controller](#new-rollback-controller) paragraph.